wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 Scanning third-party libraries for security vulnerabilities is crucial for identifying potential weaknesses that attackers could exploit.
 This proactive approach helps detect and fix risks before they lead to data breaches or system compromises.

-Choreo includes a security vulnerability scan during deployment, using Trivy to detect critical vulnerabilities in any third-party libraries you've added to your `libs` and `dropins` directories.
+{{ product_name }} includes a security vulnerability scan during deployment, using Trivy to detect critical vulnerabilities in any third-party libraries you've added to your `libs` and `dropins` directories.

-If the scan finds critical vulnerabilities, Choreo will stop the build process.
+If the scan finds critical vulnerabilities, {{ product_name }} will stop the build process.
 You can view the Trivy scan status and any security failures in the **Library (Trivy) vulnerability scan** and **Dropins (Trivy) vulnerability scan** steps within the **Build Details** pane.
 Once you've fixed the vulnerability, you can redeploy your component.

 ## Customize WSO2 Micro Integrator pre-configured settings

 WSO2 Micro Integrator (MI) comes with general pre-configured settings, but your organization may need to customize them for advanced use cases.

-To customize the pre-configured settings of WSO2 MI instances running on Choreo, create a `deployment.toml` file in the GitHub repository subpath of your Micro Integrator project:
+To customize the pre-configured settings of WSO2 MI instances running on {{ product_name }}, create a `deployment.toml` file in the GitHub repository subpath of your Micro Integrator project:

 ![deployment.toml](../assets/img/develop-components/micro-integrator/config_file.png)